-The underlying policy, the Spanish Portfolio Bond issued by SEB Life International ('the SEB Policy') commenced on 7 February 2012 but was assigned to MPM as Trustee of the Retirement Scheme on 12 September 2014.
-As confirmed by both the Complainant and the Service Provider, upon the assignment of the said policy to MPM, the policy included an investment into the RBC Diversified Blue Chip Income Notes Series 1 GBP (XS0741467756), ('the RBC Investment).
-The Service Provider indicated that the RBC Investment was originally purchased for the amount of GBP140,000 on 24 February 2012 and that this investment matured for the amount of GBP55,989 in 2017.
+The underlying policy, the Spanish Portfolio Bond issued by SEB Life International ('the SEB Policy') commenced on 21 November 2011 but was assigned to MPM as Trustee of the Retirement Scheme following the membership of the Complainant of the Scheme in October 2013.
+As outlined above, upon the assignment of the said policy to MPM, the policy included an investment into the RBC GBP Reverse Convertible Notes Linked and another structured note, the Commerzbank Global Indices 10% pa Coupon Generator.

 The investments that were undertaken within the SEB Policy after this was assigned to MPM as trustee of the Scheme were also summarised in the table of investment transactions provided by the Service Provider.
-The said table indicates that from September 2014 till 10 December 2015 a purchase of 6 structured notes and 1 fund were made as per the column titled 'Asset Type' indicated in the table.